antariandel/daqhats_dev/examples/python/mcc118/ifttt/README.md

 3. Open the Google Sheets file named **voltage_data** in the path specified when you created the applet.
 The spreadsheet dynamically updates with data as it is acquired.

-Stop the web server example
-- Press **Ctrl+C** in the terminal window where the server was started.

 ## Support/Feedback
 Contact technical support through our
 [support page](https://www.mccdaq.com/support/support_form.aspx).